ruixiw1/myCinema/README.md

 == HOW TO START ==

-1) Run XAMPP as Administrator
+1) Run XAMPP as Administrator ( Download XAMPP here: https://www.apachefriends.org/index.html )

 2) Start Apache and MySQL